hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 However, any namespace cannot have two objects with the exact same name, so the import command may replace an existing object in the namespace.

-## Importing all objects from a module
+## Importing All Objects From A Module

 We may also use the `import *` command to import all objects from a specific module, like this: